-Attendees will become familiar with the fundamentals of data-driven analytics and the most popular techniques that are used to perform such tasks such as conventional statistics, artificial neural networks and fuzzy set theory.
+Attendees will become familiar with the fundamentals of data-driven analytics and the most popular techniques used to apply them such as conventional statistics, artificial neural networks, and fuzzy set theory.

-- Organize end prepare the data for predictive modeling
+- Organize and prepare the data for predictive modeling

-- How to make sure that the physics of fluid flow in shale in honored during the predictive analytics
+- Honor known physics of fluid flow in shale

 1 or 2 Days

 Application of data-driven analytics and predictive modeling in the oil and gas industry is fairly new.
-A handful of researchers and practitioners have concentrated their efforts on providing the next generation of tools that incorporates this technology, for the petroleum industry.
+A handful of researchers and practitioners have concentrated their efforts on providing the next generation of tools that incorporates these technologies for the petroleum industry.

-These advance techniques are an integrated part of many new technologies used by everyone on their day-to-day lives such as smart automatic-transmission in many cars, detecting explosives in the airport security systems, providing smooth rides in subway systems and preventing fraud in use of credit cards.
-They are extensively used in the financial market to predict chaotic stock market behavior, or optimize financial portfolios.
+Data-driven analytics have become an integrated part of many new technologies used in our daily lives such as smart automatic transmissions in cars, the detection of explosives within airport security systems, smooth rides in complex subway systems, and the prevention of fraud in credit card use.
+They are extensively used to predict chaotic stock market behavior, and are increasingly being used to optimize financial portfolios.

 This course is intended for completion engineers, production engineers and managers, reservoir engineers, geoscientists, asset managers, and team leaders.

-He has authored more than 150 technical papers and carried out more than 50 projects many of them with major international companies.
-He is a SPE Distinguished Lecturer and has been featured in the Distinguished Author Series of SPE’s Journal of Petroleum Technology (JPT) four times.
-He has been honored by the U.S. Secretary of Energy for his technical contribution in the aftermath of the Deepwater Horizon (Macondo) incident in the Gulf of Mexico and is a member of U.S. Secretary of Energy’s Technical Advisory Committee on Unconventional Resources.
-Shahab is the designated U.S. liaison (WG4) representing the Unites States in the International Organization for Standardization (ISO) for CO2 capture and storage.
+He has authored three books, more than 170 technical papers and carried out more than 60 projects for independents, national and international oil companies.
+He is an SPE Distinguished Lecturer and has been featured four times as a Distinguished Author in SPE’s Journal of Petroleum Technology.
+He is the founder of the SPE Petroleum Data-Driven Analytics Technical Section dedicated to AI, machine learning and data mining.
+He was honored by the U.S. Secretary of Energy for his technical contribution in the aftermath of the Deepwater Horizon (Macondo) incident in the Gulf of Mexico and was a member of the U.S. Secretary of Energy’s Unconventional Resources Technical Advisory Committee in two administrations (2008-2014).
+He recently represented the United States on the International Standard Organization (ISO) carbon capture and storage technical committee (2014-2016).